 How about here in New Zealand?
 How has Gold in NZ Dollars performed since the RBNZ started raising the official cash rate in October 2021?

 The below chart shows it has clearly been rising since then.

 What Might the Future Hold for Interest Rates and Gold?

-Central banks are likely to err on the side of caution and raise rates too little and too late.
+Despite their tough talk we have our doubts about whether central banks will be able to raise interest rates high enough to really tame inflation.
 That will mean real after inflation interest rates are likely to stay low to negative into the future.
 Perhaps they will get even more negative?

 Or for help deciding what type of gold to buy see: PAMP Suisse Gold / Silver vs Local NZ Gold / Silver: Which should I buy?